jsightapi/specification/versions/JSight Schema/JSight Schema 0.3.5.md

 > Requirement: req.jschema.rules 0.1
 > Status: APPROVED 09.12.2019.
->
-> TODO: To add rules from link to ECMAScript.

 RULES allow to supplement the EXAMPLE and thereby specify additional requirements for the DOCUMENT.